clarpaul/Weather_Analysis/US_Storm_Impact.md

 # Synopsis

 Weather events have public health and economic impacts.
 We analyze the U.S. National Oceanic and Atmospheric Administration's (NOAA) [National Storm Database][3] to determine which types of events are most harmful.
-Over the most recent 10-year period for which data is available, we determine that `TORNADO` events cause the most human casualties (about 40% of all weather-related fatalities and injuries, or 1470 per year), while `FLOOD` events cause the most economic damage (40% of property and crop damage, or $13.7 B per year). `HURRICANE (TYPHOON)` events also cause very significant damage (about 20% of total, or $7.5 B per year).
+Over the most recent 10-year period for which data is available, we determine that `TORNADO` events caused the most human casualties (about 40% of all weather-related fatalities and injuries, or 1470 per year), while `FLOOD` events caused the most economic damage (40% of property and crop damage, or $13.7 B per year). `HURRICANE (TYPHOON)` events also caused very significant damage (about 20% of total, or $7.5 B per year).

 ***